-Okay I am SO EXCITED for this one!
-This red velvet cake is so incredibly soft, full of flavour and is topped with the most delicious cream cheese buttercream.
+Okay I am SO EXCITED to finally be sharing my red velvet cake recipe!
+This red velvet cake is so incredibly soft, full of flavor and is topped with the most delicious cream cheese buttercream.
+It has a super velvety texture and slightly tart, yet sweet and creamy frosting – making it the best red velvet cake recipe I’ve tried!

 What exactly is a red velvet cake?!